aruchames/ThorFlashCards/README.md

 03/29
 set up website backend services (including API access, authentication, basic flashcard functionalities) front end not necessarily pretty by this point (bare bones meaning iterate through one set of flashcards)

+04/08 (Next meeting with Moretti)

+1. We need to set up the Database.
+ASAP.
+If that's not set up soon our forward progress will be greatly impeded.
+This is definitely Mike's thing.

+2. We need to have the login and registration page down.
+Today Andrews edited the login to be a login button rather than login page, but we still need to do a few thin\
+gs with redirection from there, and we need the database set up in order to set up the Registration page.

+3. Simultaneous with the registration, but after setting up the database, we need to make our chrome extension communicate with the database.

+4. We also need to have at least one user that can login and see a deck of cards that we've created.
+So in order to do that we will need a registration page done to ad\
+d users.
+We can't worry about this goal until the database is up.